MarkyJoe1990/SRPG-Studio/Mechanics/Turn Rewards/$readme.txt

 	get - as well as the conditions to obtain them - by looking at the "Objective" screen.

-	If all prizes have the same turn conditions, they will be displayed in a simplified format that allows room for more rewards to be shown.
+	If all prizes have the same conditions, they will be displayed in a simplified format that allows room for more rewards to be shown.